slingr-stack/quickchart-package/README.md

   - `format`: format of your output.
 Currently the two supported output formats are PNG and PDF (optional).
 By default `png`.
   - `devicePixelRatio`: device pixel ratio of the output (defaults to retina=2.0).
 Note that width and height are multiplied by this value. (optional)
 - `callbackData`: information that will be passed to the callbacks in the second parameter.
-- `callbacks`: a map with the callback `chartResponse` to receive the file with the Chart.
+- `callbacks`: a map with the callback `callback` to receive the file with the Chart.

 Example: